 1. Loss of control

 Losing control over certain aspects of your business operations is a significant risk associated with outsourcing.
-Outsourcing a part of your operations means giving control to a third-party vendor.
+Outsourcing a part of your operations means giving power to a third-party vendor.

 There is a potential risk involved, particularly if the vendor does not align with your vision and values.
 Choosing the right outsourcing partner and effective communication channels are crucial for maintaining control over your business operations.